View of the Lyngen Alps from Lyngen North

 Tips for your trip to Lyngen North:

-• To know how likely you are to see the Northern Lights, you can download the My Aurora Forecast app.
-It tells you exactly how likely you are to see the Aurora borealis and offers information about solar wind activity and high-resolution sun imagery.
-However, your chance of seeing the lights depends largely on a combination of solar activity, good weather, and a healthy helping of luck.
+• To know how likely you are to see the Northern Lights, download an Aurora Forecast app that tells you exactly how likely you are to see the Aurora Borealis and offers information about solar wind activity and high-resolution sun imagery.
+That said, your chance of seeing the lights depends largely on a combination of solar activity, good weather, and a healthy helping of luck.

-• Finally, do spend at least 2 to 3 nights (if not more) at Lyngen North.
+• Spend at least 2 to 3 nights (if not more) at Lyngen North.
 No photos can capture the magnificent views of the fjord and Lyngen Alps, and Lyngen North is truly one of the best places to stay in Norway to see the Northern Lights.

 Also, read: